Table of Contents

 Summary:

-• They provide interim financing with a funding process of immediate cash flow.
+• Interim financing with a quick funding process for immediate cash flow.

-• It allows you to purchase a new house before selling your current home.
+• Allows a borrower to purchase a new house before selling their current home.

-• The loans terms are 11 months or less.
+• Loans terms are 11 months or less.

 How Owner-Occupied Bridge Financing Works